πŸ“ŠRiskSizer

 How to Calculate Position Size

-12 min read ยท Trading Basics
+12 min read Β· Trading Basics

 What is position size?

 Position size is the number of coins, shares, or contracts you buy in a single trade.
-Correct calculation ensures that when your stop-loss triggers, you lose exactly what you planned โ no more.
+Correct calculation defines your intended risk β€” so that if your stop-loss fills at the expected price, your loss stays close to what you planned.
+Note: slippage, gaps, and low liquidity can cause the actual loss to differ.

 The Formula

 Where Risk ($) is the maximum loss amount you are willing to accept.
-Typically this is 1โ2% of your account balance.
+Typically this is 1–2% of your account balance.

 Why position sizing matters more than entry timing

-Most retail traders focus on finding the "perfect" entry โ but research consistently shows that a mediocre strategy with disciplined position sizing outperforms a great strategy with bad sizing.
+Most retail traders focus on finding the "perfect" entry β€” but research consistently shows that a mediocre strategy with disciplined position sizing outperforms a great strategy with bad sizing.
 The math is simple: with a 50% win rate and 1:1 risk-reward, risking 1% per trade gives you a 99.9% chance of surviving a 10-trade losing streak with your account intact (down 10%).
 Risking 10% per trade?
 One bad week and half your account is gone, and you need a 100% gain to recover.

 Crypto Example